HugAILab/HugNLP/README.md

 }
 ```

 # Acknowledgement

-We thanks to the Platform of AI (PAI) in Alibaba Group to support our works.
+We thank to the Platform of AI (PAI) in Alibaba Group to support our work.
 The friend framework is [EasyNLP](https://github.com/alibaba/EasyNLP).
-We also thanks all the developers that contribute our work!
+We also thank all the developers that contribute to our work!